har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 One could also explore Facebook's own trustworthiness as a platform.
 In the past decade, it has been a hotbed of lawsuits and critiques regarding its willingness to reveal user data, and its relaxed security posture with regards to leaking user data.
 Some would argue that Facebook itself is a scam site...

-And, with that in mind, at the time of writing, Facebook does not believe Dana violates any Terms of Service.
+And, with that in mind, at the time of writing, Facebook does not believe that the page in question (the one we traced and found evidence of deceptive or fraudulent practices) violates any Terms of Service.
+The reader is thus invited to consider what this says about Facebook's own security posture, and how their views may one day affect them or the people whom they love.

 ![](/assets/2021-05-14/update-shes-ok.PNG)